diambra/arena/README.md

 - Ultimate Mortal Kombat III (Coming Soon)
 - Many more in development ...

-**Note**: roms are identified via SHA256 signatures, the correct value for each game is found in the `json` file inside the `roms/` folder.
+**Note**: roms are identified via SHA256 signatures, the correct value for each game is found in the `json` file inside the `roms/` folder

 ## Installation